 • “Design a database schema for an e-commerce platform”

-Building with the SDK
+Working with the SDK

 The PandaAGI SDK connects you to a pre-configured autonomous general AI agent with built-in capabilities for web browsing, file system access, and code execution.
 You simply submit tasks and receive results: